Geographies define where activities take place and results are achieved. All DevResults indicator data must be associated with a geography.

 - If you can provide exact GPS coordinates or find a location on Google Maps, you can add it to DevResults.

 - Site users with appropriate privileges can add new locations at any time, and can then assign activities to report on these locations.

 - Location always appears as the most specific option for an indicator's geographic disaggregation.

 In DevResults, Administrative Divisions refer to areas on a map, represented by shapes or polygons.
 These generally include the national borders of the country/countries for your site, and may include several additional layers of smaller, nested administrative divisions within a country (such as districts, provinces, departments, municipalities, etc.).

 - By default, we use publicly available KML files from the Database of Global Administrative Areas, more commonly known as GADM, to add Administrative Divisions to your site.

 - Site users can rename administrative divisions, but they cannot upload or change administrative divisions through their site; DevResults staff must complete this action.
 If there is a problem with the shapes or boundaries themselves, you will need to send the appropriate KML file with the preferred boundaries to firstname.lastname@example.org.
 While every country is different, you can often obtain geographic data from national or local government agencies, open data portals, or various other searchable geo-databases and resources online.
 If you are unsure what type of file to look for, be sure to read about KML files.

-- Users with appropriate privileges can view the administrative aivisions currently present in your site by going to Program Info > Administrative Divisions.
+- Users with appropriate privileges can view the administrative divisions currently present in your site by going to Program Info > Administrative Divisions (under the Geography section).

 - The specific titles/names for these administrative divisions (i.e. districts, provinces, etc.) will vary based on your site's configuration, but these various divisions are always available as options for an indicator's geographic disaggregation.